 '''

-sudo pip3 install -r requirements.txt
+[sudo] pip3 install -r requirements.txt

 python3 setup.py build

-sudo python3 setup.py install
+[sudo] python3 setup.py install

 '''

-This installs the main binary igorServer and the utilties igorVar, igorSetup, igorControl and igorCA.
+This installs the main binary igorServer and the utilities igorVar, igorSetup, igorControl and igorCA.

-The instructions above, using sudo for installation, will install Igor and the required dependencies for all users on your system.
+These instructions should install Igor and the required dependencies for all users on your system.
 Installing for the current user only may be possible but is untested.